Curriculum Enrichment at QPCS

 Successful applicants to the programme will meet the following criteria:

 An excellent attendance, punctuality and work record

-Ability to undertake a paid internship (job in London) for the last 2 weeks of the summer term AND the first 4 weeks of the summer holiday (with no exceptions)
+Ability to undertake a paid internship in London for the last 2 weeks of the summer term AND the first 4 weeks of the summer holiday (with no exceptions)

-Readiness to engage fully in the “Partners in Business” programme, where academy students will be allocated a mentor.
-This will be someone who is already in the business world who can act as an advisor in terms of business etiquette, CV writing and even coursework.
+Readiness to engage fully in the “Partners in Business” programme; academy students are allocated a mentor from the business world who will act as an advisor in terms of business etiquette, CV writing and even coursework.
 Students will need to travel to meet their mentor at least 10 times over 18 months of the programme.

 How much time will students need to dedicate to it?

 Enrichment time (every other Wednesday periods 6 & 7) will be used for the Career Academy programme.
 This will include educational visits, guru lectures, career workshops and other aspects of the programme being delivered.
 Students will also need to commit to the 6 week internship in the summer and to meeting their partner in business at least 10 times over the course of the programme.

 How do students get onto the Career Academy programme?